corazawaf/coraza.io/content/docs/seclang/directives/SecAuditLogParts.md

 ---
-title: "SecAuditLogParts"
+title: SecAuditLogParts
-description: "Defines which parts of each transaction are going to be recorded in the audit log.
+description: Defines which parts of each transaction are going to be recorded in the audit log.
 Each part is assigned a single letter; when a letter appears in the list then the equivalent part will be recorded.
-See below for the list of all parts."
+See below for the list of all parts.
-syntax: "SecAuditLogParts [PARTLETTERS]"
+syntax: SecAuditLogParts [PARTLETTERS]
-default: "ABCFHZ Note"
+default: ABCFHZ Note
-date: ""
+date:
-lastmod: "2023-01-26T20:49:29+01:00"
+lastmod: "2023-01-30T13:00:45+01:00"
 draft: false
 images: []
 weight: 100